-At Brown Heating & Cooling, we know that overall performance will depend on the health of the different parts of an HVAC system, such as the AC unit, heat pump, or furnace if part of the system.
+At Brown Heating, Cooling & Plumbing, we know that overall performance will depend on the health of the different parts of an HVAC system, such as the AC unit, heat pump, or furnace if part of the system.
 Some of these pieces can wear out faster than others, and knowing how to identify which parts are failing can save time and money.
 Continue reading to find out how long your HVAC system should last!

 Different Lifespans of HVAC Equipment